 Combine all of this and you’ve got the recipe for a magical stay in a beautiful, historical part of the city, that you can enjoy at a slightly slower pace than elsewhere.
 You can choose to stay at its guest houses and B&B.

-Stay in Posillipo If you want to sightsee without all the crowds, you prefer a more residential, less developed location, you are particularly interested in Roman ruins, you love stunning coastal views.
+Stay in Posillipo If you want to sightsee without all the crowds, you prefer a more residential; you are particularly interested in Roman ruins, you love stunning coastal views.

 Best Places to Stay in Naples in Posillipo:

-Centrale is connected to the Napoli Piazza Garibaldi underground station which is served by Metro Line 2 and the Circumvesuviana trains that link Naples with Pompeii, Herculaneum, Sorrento, and other towns in the region.
+It is connected to the Napoli Piazza Garibaldi underground station which is served by Metro Line 2 and the Circumvesuviana trains that link Naples with Pompeii, Herculaneum, Sorrento, and Amalfi Coast.

 There are also rains to Rome which is 1 hour 10 minutes, to Florence which is 2.5 hours, and to Salerno to Naples which is a 35-minute.
 There buses to Capodichino Airport, depart every 15 minutes.

-Stay in Stazione Centrale if You want to be close to a transport hub; you’re looking for where to stay in Naples, Italy for one night; A noisy environment is no problem to you; You are happy with the choices of accommodation.
+Stay in Stazione Centrale if You want to be close to a transport hub; you’re looking for where to stay in Naples, Italy for one night; you don’t mind the noise;

 Where to stay in Naples for first time visitors?

-Naples Old Town is the best place to stay in Naples for tourists, especially first time visitor.
-Booking hotel in this historic center, you will be within walking distance to the most famous tourist attractions in the city.
+Naples Old Town is the best overall area to stay in Naples for first-time visitors.
+Booking hotel here allows you to be located within walking distance to the city’s most famous attractions.
 There also plenty of hotel options, restaurants, and bar nearby.

 What are the safest areas to stay in Naples?